-a) Where an existing site does not conform to one or more performance standards or eligibility criteria, or cannot comply with local, state, or federal regulatory requirements, reconfiguration of the cultivation site and associated infrastructure may be permitted, provided that the reconfiguration results in an improvement in the environmental resources of the site, and the site is brought into compliance with the requirements of this section.

-- b) A Biological Resource Protection Plan must also be included.
-The plan shall be prepared by a qualified professional and evaluate whether prior unpermitted development or disturbance has occurred within Environmentally Sensitive Habitat Area. - c) Any new timberland conversion proposed in association with cultivation site reconfiguration must not exceed the areas of existing conversion to be relocated. - Pre-Existing cultivation areas to be relocated must be restored to pre-disturbance conditions and restocked and/or managed to promote recovery by native vegetation and tree species. - f) Existing interior driveways and road networks may be reconfigured to achieve better design and compliance with road standards and watercourse protections. - All relocated road segments must be fully decommissioned and restored to pre-disturbance conditions or mothballed and stabilized to ensure that they are no longer a threat to water quality.
-Relocated road systems occupying the site of converted timberland shall be restocked and/or managed to promote recovery by native vegetation and tree species. - g) All remediation activities shall be performed in accordance with the Remediation Performance Standard.
+- a) Where an existing site does not conform to one or more performance standards or eligibility criteria, or cannot comply with local, state, or federal regulatory requirements, reconfiguration can be permitted consistent with the certified Local Coastal Land Use Plan of the cultivation site and associated infrastructure may be permitted, provided that the reconfiguration results in an improvement in the environmental resources of the site, and the site is brought into compliance with the requirements of this Section. - b) A Biological Resource Protection Plan must also be included.
+The plan shall be prepared by a qualified professional and evaluate whether prior unpermitted development or disturbance has occurred within Environmentally Sensitive Habitat Area. - c) Pre-Existing cultivation areas to be relocated must be restored to pre-disturbance conditions and restocked and/or managed to promote recovery by native vegetation and tree species. - d) Existing interior driveways and road networks may be reconfigured to achieve better design and compliance with road standards and watercourse protections. - e) All relocated road segments must be fully decommissioned and restored to predisturbance conditions or mothballed and stabilized to ensure that they are no longer a threat to water quality.
+Relocated road systems occupying the site of converted timberland shall be restocked and/or managed to promote recovery by native vegetation and tree species. - f) All remediation activities shall be performed in accordance with the Remediation Performance Standard (55.4.12.13).